Share Pictures Easily with Photo Streams in iOS

 - From Photos, tap the blue > arrow button next to the photo stream name

 - Scroll to the bottom and tap the big red “Delete Photo Stream” button, confirm the deletion

-Remember that once you have Photo Streams enabled, you can also access them in OS X Mountain Lion through Finder, iPhoto, and even as a screen saver.
+Remember that once you have Photo Streams enabled, you can also access them in OS X through Finder, iPhoto, and even as a screen saver.
 Photo Streams are also available as a screen saver on Apple TV.